 My favourite travel item must have of all time are packing cubes.

 I’ve owned other brands in the past but since I’ve been introduced to the Lewis N. Clark Featherlight Packing Cubes, I honestly can’t go back.
 The large expandable one fits perfectly across the width of my carry-on and I love the versatility of the fact that I can keep it “slim” for a short trip or unzip and expand it for longer trips when I bring more clothes.
-The medium version is the perfect size to store my socks, underwear, etc. Having my suitcase and my belongings organized when moving from hotel to hotel is the key to my sanity!
-That organized or wannabe organized traveller on your list will love these and they come in lots of colours too!
+The medium version is the perfect size to store my socks, underwear, etc. Having my suitcase and my belongings organised when moving from hotel to hotel is the key to my sanity!
+That organised or wannabe organised traveller on your list will love these and they come in lots of colours too!

 Columbia Women’s Mighty Lite III Jacket

 Travelling carry-on only is super easy when you are travelling to warmer climates.
 All you really need are bathing suits, shorts and t-shirts!
 But what if you are travelling from the cold of Canada to sunny Mexico in December?
 OR perhaps you are cruising and you’ll be experiencing different climates.

 A Columbia Women’s Mighty Lite III packable thermal jacket is a fabulous gift for those world travellers in your life.
 Ultra-lightweight and water-repellant – It won’t keep you warm enough in the Arctic but I’ve worn mine in transit to Florida in January, around town at home in late fall and I plan to bring it with me on my next trip through Europe in the Spring.
 This jacket has the same Omni-Heat reflective lining as the base layer I reviewed last year.
 If you’d like to read a full review check out this article: Packable Down versus Omni-Heat Columbia Jacket.
 It can also serve as a pillow or lumbar support for the flight and comes in some great colours!

 Ray Chong recommends…